 For example, my alma mater UCA only has 29 faculty members who are black in the entire university.
 They employ over 700 faculty members.
 All this information was pulled from their own Minority Recruitment and Retention Report that was submitted in June, found here.

-While black students can attend college more and black people have the ability to not be discriminated against in the workplace, we still have a long way to go before we are taking our rightful place as students of higher education.
+While black students can attend college more, we still have a long way to go before we are taking our rightful place as students of higher education.
 You can even see this in the workplace, where we need to make some serious strides.

 Rolling back Affirmative Action will not help minority students in any way.

 We need to keep those plans in place so that organizations are forced to consider a wide range of applicants.
-On top of that, we must meet students of color halfway and make sure that they get the resources that they need to succeed and apply to higher education institutions and various jobs in academia.
+On top of that, we must meet students of color halfway.
+Make sure that they get the resources that they need to succeed and apply to higher education institutions and various jobs in academia.

 I read this blog post to my mom the other day, and after she asked if I felt discriminated against.
 So, I thought I would clear this up here, just in case other people thought the same thing.